joekiller/logstash-kafka/README.md

         }
     }

-To specify a parition key for Kafka, you can configure format that will produce the key as a string.
+To specify a parition key for Kafka, configure a format that will produce the key as a string.
 For example, to parition by host:

     # output {
         kafka {